phluxor/docs/en/features/ref.md

 ## Send Message

-Send is a non-blocking, fire-and-forget method for sending a message to an actor.
+`send` is a non-blocking, fire-and-forget method for sending a message to an actor.

 ```php
     public function receive(ContextInterface $context): void